-Archaeological monitoring and recording was carried out at 169 Butt Road during the erection of a single-storey rear/side extension and associated groundworks.
-Despite being located in an area of archaeological significance, no archaeological remains were encountered.
+Archaeological monitoring was carried out at 119 Butt Road, Colchester, Essex, during groundworks for a single-storey extension.
+Despite being located in an area of high archaeological potential close to a number of Roman cemeteries, there were no significant archaeological remains.